 Children are at an extremely sensitive, intuitive stage of life.
 They hear our feelings and intentions loud and clear, perhaps more powerfully than our words.
 “Stern” can only mean one of two things for us and to them, neither of which project confidence: either we are putting on an act to make a point, or we are genuinely annoyed, angry, seething.

 In the first case, when “stern” is a strategy, kids will definitely sense we’re acting and can only wonder why we’re overdoing it.
 It can surprise, even unnerve them to see their parents chewing up the scenery to make a simple point like, “I don’t want you to hit.”
-Which is why they might giggle, perhaps a tad nervously.
+This is why they might giggle a tad nervously.
 Then it’s tempting for them to want to repeat their testing behavior to see if there’s an encore performance.
 In other words, our overresponse gives our child’s undesirable behavior power.

 If stern is what we genuinely feel, that will also unsettle our children, because they can sense our tension (no matter how hard we might try to keep it hidden).
 They see the intensity in our eyes and body language, hear it in our tone and the rhythm of our breath.
 An angry or seething parent is scary, not the confident, solid leader kids need.